sakthirajs/SAGAPoC/README.md

 ## To bring up all the services run the below command
 docker compose up -d

+[source code of all services is given just for your reference]

 ## To execute and recreate the error follow below steps,
 ## 1. Login to rabbit mq (localhost:15676) with username: guest and password: guest
 ## 2. click on the "Queues and Streams" tab.